 Where to stay in Amsterdam on a budget

-Checkout my guide to my favourite budget places to stay in Amsterdam.
+Checkout my guide to my recently updated guide to the best cheap hostels hotels in Amsterdam and my favourite budget places to stay in Amsterdam.

 Things to do in Rotterdam on a budget

 Here are my top 5 tips for things to do in Rotterdam on a budget.
-Also do checkout my recent guide and video of cool things to do in Rotterdam on a budget.
+Also do checkout my recent guide of the best places to eat in Rotterdam on a budget and a video of cool things to do in Rotterdam on a budget.